National Wastewater Drug Surveillance (NWDS): Overview

 Figure 3: of the substances identified most often

 This figure shows the number of identifications and detection percentage of the substances that were identified most often.
+This figure displays the ten most frequently identified substances.
+In cases where multiple substances share the same number of identifications, results may be incomplete.

 Use the toggle in the figure title to switch between the number of identifications and the detection percentage.